foxis/EasyRobot/README.md

+> *!!!IMPORTANT!!!* This repository is being discontinued.
+All the development is being moved to https://github.com/itohio/ESPReflow.

 # EasyRobot Golang implementation

 This repo brings together EasyLocomotion, EasyVision, EasyNetwork concepts and ideas into one big cross platform project.